 And just for fun…

-Q: Can you recommend a wine (any alcohol) and cheese (any drunk food) to us?
+Q: Can you recommend a wine and cheese (any comfort drink and food combination) to us?

 I am a beer woman, with a particular fondness for IPAs.
 Sam Adams came out with a nitro IPA that was delicious but I can’t find it anywhere now!
 My favorite drunk food is blue corn chips nachos covered in cheese with fresh guacamole (the Alton Brown guac recipe is king, everybody else go home.)